MattBunch/Digital-Rain-Project/DEVLOG.md

 ### 15/03/2021

-- Starting position generator functions editted for North and South
+- Starting position generator functions editted for North and South.
+- Debug info editted, average calculator added.
+- generateXEast fixed, west direction adjusted for taking in word size and font size parameters but still requires some calculations.